Freeze-ahead roast potatoes taste (and look) better than fresh ones. Please, hear me out you doubters - this really is a gamechanger ...

 - But in 1st place was the 'parboiled then frozen before roasting'.
 Looked amazing, tasted amazing.
 RESULT!
 I'll never do them any other way now.

 And here's how you can make these Freeze-Ahead Roast Potatoes

 No tricks required - this is easy stuff.
 Just choose some nice potatoes - something like a Maris Piper that will give a gorgeous fluffy inside - and find yourself some time before the festive frenzy begins.

 Step 1 - Peel the potatoes and cut them into big pieces.

 Step 2 - Parboil for 7 minutes then drain well before returning to the pan.
 Sprinkle over some flour.
 Put the lid on the pan and shake them around a bit to rough up the edges and to spread the flour around.

 Step 3 - Cover a baking tray with baking parchment and lay the potatoes out on it making sure that they don't touch.

 Step 4 - Put the tray into the freezer until the potatoes are frozen solid then put them into a large plastic bag in the freezer until you are ready to use them.

-Step 5 - Roast them whenever you are ready ... goose fat is my preference.
+Step 5 - Roast them whenever you are ready ... goose fat is my preference but olive oil is surprisingly good.
 Straight from the freezer is fine.